-The Republican party doesn't match the anti-Israel party portrait which so many people have tried to peddle.
+The Republican party doesn't match the anti-Israel party portrait peddled by so many for so long.